dcb99/vue2-storybook/README.md

 # vue2-storybook

 Simple boilerplate app demonstrating how to set up <a href='https://storybook.js.org'>Storybook</a> with Vue 2 & Vuetify 2.Special thanks to Morgan Benton's <a href='https://morphatic.com/2020/09/30/configuring-storybook-6-for-vue-2-vuetify-2-3/'>immeasurably helpful post</a> for pointing me in the right direction in getting this up and running.
-The basic Storybook Vue components and accompanying stories are still in place.
+The basic Storybook Vue components and accompanying stories from running ```npx storybook init``` are still in place.
 I've added a simple Vuetify  button and a very simple story to demonstrate PoC.
 I like SCSS so config for SCSS is also included.

 ## Project setup